 And I don’t use the term “addicted” lightly.
 Our spending patterns are out of control and having massive amounts of debt has been completely normalized.
 Just take a look at average household debt in the United States right now…

-The average American household’s debt is at $90,460.
+As of 2022, average American household’s debt is at $155,622.
 This figure includes everything from credit cards to mortgages and student loans.
-Generation X (ages 40 to 55) has even more debt at an average of $135,841.
+Furthermore, a 2021 article revealed Generation X (ages 40 to 55) has an average debt of $135,841.

 Unless you are a top-income earner, it’s going to be hard to service so much debt and invest for retirement at the same time.
 But to reel in our debt, we have to start reeling in our spending too.